Last Updated: 3/26

 He has volume and 15 home run power.
 Those two things are one-and-a-half more things than a lot of the guys on this part of the list.

 In 2019, he hit 22 home runs, logged his third consecutive season with a batter average of at least .275, and had a sub-20% strikeout rate.

 In 2020, he struck out in 31% of his plate appearances, hit just .176, and is probably going to start in a platoon.

-If you’re drafting him as your second catcher, it’s because he was once a top-seven catcher, which is considerably better than any catcher ranked in this tier has ever achieved.
+If you’re drafting him as your second catcher, it’s because he was once a top-seven catcher, which is considerably better than almost any other catcher ranked in this tier.

 No. 21: Pedro Severino (Baltimore Orioles)

 I want to like Severino more, but with Chance Sisco being a possible platoonmate (Sisco is a lefty, so he’d get the strong side) and the impending debut of Adley Rutschman, it’s hard to get too excited.
 He should be a serviceable second catcher to begin the season, if nothing else.